STBL <> KAITO Creator Guide

 • $STBL, the governance, coordination, and value participation token. $STBL holders set protocol parameters, guide ESS policy, and participate in value created by adoption and network activity.

+ESS enables any ecosystem, government, or institution to issue its own stablecoin, governed by configurable vault rules and fully interoperable with the universal USST layer.
 Examples of potential ESS issuers include governments, payment networks, and large platforms that may issue branded stablecoins while retaining the ability to swap into USST for global liquidity.

+The Multi-Factor Staking (MFS) module complements this value loop by encouraging active network participation and liquidity commitment.
 Users can stake $STBL or a combination of $STBL and $USST to earn $STBL rewards, with incentives that adjust based on participation parameters such as stake composition and overall ecosystem activity.

 MFS channels staking activity back into the protocol’s economic cycle, helping deepen liquidity, reduce circulating supply, and strengthen long-term alignment between users and the STBL ecosystem.